 As the last generation of Old Asavean speakers died out in the Empire, the language had a brief resurgence as young Imperial (especially Dawnish and Catazarri Leaguer) citizens associated it with the glory of the great leaders who built their Empire.
 Since then, it has persisted as a minor but high-status language, (ironically) associated with the glory of the first days of the Empire.
 Short phrases are often seen on banners, and as with any language, it has left remnants in the Imperial tongue.

-Languages of the Brythonic and Goidelic language group such as Welsh or Gaelic represent Iaith, a tongue widely used on the continent centuries before the Empire was created.
+Languages of the Brythonic and Goidelic language group such as Welsh, Irish, or Gaelic represent Iaith, a tongue widely used on the continent centuries before the Empire was created.
 This language had many sub-dialects and was already dying out before the destruction of Terunael.
 A few communities sought to preserve their language and there are communities in the Empire even today where these old languages are spoken.

 If you speak or read any of these language then you are welcome to use this in-character as the ancient cultural language Iaith, it represents a dialect of this ancient tongue that your character or your community has preserved.